akeneo/pim-helpcenter/content/updates/2020-07/consistency-in-structure.md

 You can now benefit from spell-checking on category names, attributes and option labels to guarantee consistency on your customer-facing product data.

-You can now check spelling mistakes and correct them in your categories and attributes data quality in the `Settings`.
+You can now check spelling mistakes and correct them in your categories and attributes data quality in the `Settings` pages.
 This improvement is also available in the `Product Edit Form`.
 New recommendations are listed should we find errors.
 The better the content, the higher the consistency grade :wink: